 There is a market for a four-seat snowmobile.
 I think riding with your wife and kids is a really cool way to enjoy the winter.
 Going out on weekend trips with your family in one sled and your gear safely tucked in a trailer behind would be fantastic.
 Building a snowmobile that can seat four will definitely have an impact on the public’s perception of snowmobiling.

-I would like to thank Ashish Thulkar, who modified the images of our existing prototype to create the renderings of the Whitefox.
+The Whitefox concept was imagined in October 2016 by Charles Bombardier, and designed by Ashish Thulkar, who modified the images of our existing prototype.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Drone Tower concept and the Tridika 3D People mover.